-Here’s a list of 20 incredible things to do this January in Toronto.
+Here’s our suggestions of the most incredible things to do this January in Toronto.

-1. Dip into 2025 at the Record Breaker Cold Plunge
+1. Dive into 2026 at the Record Breaker Cold Plunge

 Where: Woodbine Beach – 1675 Lake Shore Boulevard East, Toronto